bitprj/BitCamp/Slack-Apps/week4/blog.md

 ### Livestream Objectives

 The livestream for Week 4 is an introduction to the week's objectives.
 During the livestream, you will learn how to use GitHub webhooks and handle the payload.
-For reference, Github is a verison control site that lets you maintain repositories of code across several iterations.
-It is extremely useful for both personal and proffessional projects.
+For reference, Github is a version control site that lets you maintain repositories of code across several iterations.
+It is extremely useful for both personal and professional projects.
 Getting the payload from a webhook will involve using the Express framework.

 The mentor leading the stream teaches these principles through two sample projects.
 The first is listening for a repository to be starred, then messaging a Slack channel when the event occurs.
 The second involves listening for the home of an app to be opened, then publishing a view with the event information.